thomasregnet/expire/README.md

 #### `--format=none`

 This is the default format, it prints nothing.
-Since nothing is printed here there is no example.
+Nothing is printed here, so no example.

 #### `--format=simple`